 How to make a cardboard torch:

-We started by painting our cardboard tubes gold.
-For the first coat, we used acrylic gold (metallic) paint.
-I gave the tubes a blast with the hairdryer to dry the paint quickly, and then the kids gave them a second coat with a brighter metallic kids paint.
+To dry the tubes quickly, I gave them a blast with the hairdryer.
+Then the kids gave them a second coat with a brighter metallic kids paint.

 I demonstrated to the hooligans how to grasp the tissue paper in the centre, and pick all of the layers up together.